AiyuZhu/ConstructionSim-for-RL/README.md

 pyOpenGL

 ### Upload new env construction_RL
-you can set up init and target position random or fixed
+You can set up init and target position random or fixed

+### BIM Class
+The BIM Class file contains component and construction site class

+### RL_interface
+The ai_interface.py is the interface between simulation env and stable_baseline

 ### Set up your components
 You can create component use SCO.
 See SCO.py in BIM class for attr detials.